backand/docs/source/includes/_common_use_cases.md

 ]
 ```

-The Model JSON tab in the Object menu allows you to modify the JSON schema of your database's model structure, adding new objects and establishing the relationship between them.
-Below is a brief overview of how to use this interface:
+The Model JSON tab in the **Database --> Model** menu allows you to modify the JSON schema of your database's model structure, adding new objects and establishing the relationship between them.
+Below is a brief overview of how to use this interface.

 <aside class="notice"> In addition to the fields supplied by the user, Backand defines an 'id' field, of type integer, which will be used as a primary key for the table.</aside>
 <aside class="warning"> Renaming fields can only be done from the Fields tab in the application dashboard.
 Renaming a field or an object in a model will delete the data associated with that field or object.</aside>